opencode18/OpenNews/README.md

 ### :warning: Kindly read this if you are trying to contribute
 <br>
-As of now the webpage is in the intial stage and has a lot of development to undergo.
+As of now the webpage is in the intial stage and has a lot of development to `undergo.
 So a lot of contributions are expected.
-The website has a lot of issues which are listed in the **issue** section of the repository.
+The website has a lot of issues which are listed in the ***Issue*** section of the repository.
 Currently, only a brief heading of the issue is provided and that's not sufficient for you to solve the issue.
 So those who want to solve a particular issue follow these steps :

 - First of all, Comment on the issue in which you are interested in solving.
 - If the Issue is seen commented by a person saying that he/she is interested in solving that particular issue then I'll be providing the details and clues on how to solve the issue.Henceforth,assigning that person to solve the issue.